Table Of Contents

 Feather River Canyon Fire Damage: Residents Evacuated from Homes

-Residents of the Feather River Canyon area in Butte County, California, have been evacuated and have not yet been allowed back to their homes.
-The greenery that lined Hwy 70 is still standing, but it is now burned, according to the Pacific Crest Trail Association.
+Residents of the Feather River Canyon area in Butte County, California, have been evacuated and have not yet been allowed back home.
+According to the Pacific Crest Trail Association, the greenery that lined Hwy 70 is still standing but is now burned.

 The fire came close to Tobin and Beldon Town, the burn scar visible just feet away.
 Fortunately, it did not cause much destruction for either of the towns.